dani7959/es-theme-replica/README.md

 Install:
 - press the green "Code" button and select "Download ZIP";
-- extract to the themes folder of your firmware.
+- extract to the themes folder of your firmware (/roms/themes/ in ArkOS).

 Pro tips:
 - enable clock;
-- hide the help section for more screen estate and see if you like it;
+- hide the help section for more screen estate;
 - check out the color and sound options.

 Trivia: